chilammps/Ovito/doc/python/introduction/running.rst

 The :program:`ovitos` program is located in the :file:`bin/` subdirectory of OVITO for Linux, in the :file:`Ovito.app/Contents/MacOS/` directory of OVITO for MacOS, and in the main program directory on Windows systems.
-It should not be confused with :program:`ovito`, the main OVITO program having a graphical user interface.
+It should not be confused with :program:`ovito`, the main OVITO program showing a graphical user interface.

 Let's assume we used a text editor to write a simple Python script file named :file:`hello.py`::

 	import ovito
 	print "Hello, this is OVITO %i.%i.%i" % ovito.version

-We can run the script from a Linux terminal as follows:
+We can execute the script from a Linux terminal as follows:

 .. code-block:: shell-session